 The root of the problem, of course, is that know-it-all leaders don’t view others as having natural skill, because they don’t believe they have natural skill either.
 They’re wrong of course, which is why resources like Clifton Strengths created by Don Clifton and platforms like SOAR.com, created by Paul Allen founder of Ancestry.com were crafted to decode the talent labyrinth.

-The faster you, as a leader, come to an understanding you desperately need people that possess skills you do not, the better off you will be.
-Adding employees doesn’t just speed up company growth; it provides much-needed skills know-it-all leaders do not have.
+The faster leaders, bosses, and founders come to the understanding they need people with skills they lack, the better off they’ll be.
+Adding employees doesn’t only speed up company growth; it provides much-needed skills leaders do not have.
 Skills that prevent their demise.
 Humoursoly, if know-it-all leaders got whey they truly wanted in cloning themselves, it would merely speed up their failure.